kexiZeroing/kexiZeroing.github.io/src/blog/rendering-performance.md

   console.log('`DOMContentLoaded`- wrapped code duration: ' + (timings.domContentLoadedEventEnd - timings.domContentLoadedEventStart + 'ms'));
 });
 ```

+The tab spinner stops after the `load` event.
+This includes all images, stylesheets, scripts (even async or defer), fonts and other subresources.

 ### The Speculation Rules API
 A page can be prerendered in one of four ways, all of which aim to make navigations quicker: